axelrodvl/lmax-disruptor-no-gc-demo/README.md

-Example of a WebSocket client using LMAX Disruptor with No GC (EpsilonGC) – under 64 MB
+Example of a WebSocket client using LMAX Disruptor with No GC (EpsilonGC)

 # Features
 - LMAX Disruptor